nathanlamontsmith12/mtg-deckbuilder-react-app/README.md

 This app is powered by the excellent [Magic the Gathering API](https://magicthegathering.io/)

-For the backend (express server), visit [this github page](https://github.com/)
+For the backend (express server), visit [this github page](https://github.com/nathanlamontsmith12/mtg-deckbuilder-server)

 ## User Story

-### Does Not Require Account
+#### Does Not Require Account
 * User can search the MTG database by card name as well as set, cardtype, and format.
 These results can then be filtered by color and converted mana cost.
-(Does not require log in)
 * User can view details on any card result.
-(Does not require log in)

-### Requires Account
+#### Requires Account
 * User can save cards to their personal card pool
 * User can view and sort cards in their card pool
 * User can add notes and pre-set card tags to their cards